 Note: As of this posting, THE 36TH CHAMBER OF SHAOLIN is currently streaming on Netflix.

-A.M.
-Novak is a California-based freelance writer, columnist, and staunch Halloween 6 apologist.
-Her horror film analyses have appeared on Birth Movies Death, Vague Visages, F This Movie!, and wherever they'll let her talk about scary movies.
-Follow her shenanigans on Twitter @BookishPlinko
+Anya Stanley is a writer, Dread Central columnist, and staunch Halloween 6 apologist.
+Her work has appeared in Fangoria, Birth Movies Death, Collider, and anywhere they'll let her talk about horror.
+Follow her shenanigans on Twitter: @BookishPlinko